Steven-Yulong-Yan/torrent_downloader/README.md

 A modern, user-friendly torrent downloader application with two implementations:
 1. **torrent-downloader-react**: A full-featured web application built with React and Python
-2. **torrent-downloader-python**: A lightweight command-line interface
+2. **torrent-downloader-python**: A flexible application with both GUI and CLI modes

 ## Features